GDAmitha/plasmidInteractions/README.md

 ##### E. Error Scenario: Incompatible Modification Request
 - **Input**:
-  - 'Given the sequence ATGXCCATTXTAATGGGCCGCTGAAXGGGTGCCCGATAG, can you insert the gene 'ATGXCCATTXTAATGGGCCGCTGAAXGGGTGCCCGATAG' to result in a 50 basepair sequence?'
+  - 'Given the sequence ATGXCCATTXTAATGGGCCGCTGAAXGGGTGCCCGATAG, can you insert the gene 'ATGXCCATTXTAATGGGCCGCTGAAXGGGTGCCCGATAG' to result in a 50 base pair sequence?'
 - **query-result**:
   - DNA sequence: `ATGGCCATTGTAATGGGCCGCTGAAAGGGTGCCCGATAG`
   - Target site: Position 5-10